Gryffinclaw Solutions

 If you're at this step, you are probably confused on how to get some aspects of your design working, errors in the code may have popped up, or something is appearing on the website not like you expected.
 This is where the AI assistant can come in.
 Before having it fix all of the issues that have popped up, ask it to explain why some of the errors occurred.
 This can give you an idea about how to fix any of the issues without the AI assistant doing it for you.

-Step 6: Use the AI assistant for help with coding
+Step 6: Using the AI assistant for help with coding

 If you made it to this step, you probably don't have many ideas on how to fix the code.
 Now would be the best time to take advantage of the AI assistant to help you with your code.
 Click on the AI assistant icon on your code editor (it will look different between the different programs) and give it a prompt.
 For example, you may want a table of contents on the website that scrolls along with the user.
 Simply ask the AI to "set up the table of contents as a sidebar on the right of the screen that scrolls with the user."
 The AI will then go to work to make your idea a reality.
 Depending on the size of the request, it may take some time before it can complete the task.
 Once it has finished the prompt, test the code and make sure it is working the way you want it to.
 As mentioned before, the AI assistant isn't perfect and the code may not be flawless.